NalonOff/NalonOff/README.md

 - 👋 Hi, I’m @NalonOff
-- 👀 I’m interested in ...
+- 👀 I’m interested in how linux works and how to make it mine
-- 🌱 I’m currently learning the basics of nix/nixos and C++
+- 🌱 I’m currently learning nix/nixos and C++
-- 💞️ I’m looking to collaborate on nothing for the moment
 - 📫 How to reach me: nalonoff@gmail.com

 <!---